 Healthy-Steps, Moving You to Better Health with the Lebed Method, is a therapeutic exercise and movement program with wonderful music designed to help you thrive!
-Offering wellness programs for cancer survivors, regardless of health, age or ability level.
+Offering wellness programs for anyone, regardless of health, age or ability level.
 The Healthy-Steps program improves overall wellness, range-of-motion, balance, strength and endurance, as well as emotional well-being and self-image.
-1-hour sessions are held on Tuesdays and Thursdays at 10:00.
-Through funding from Tomorrow's Hope, Fort HealthCare is able to reduce the rate for this class to $20/person
+1-hour in person sessions are held on Tuesdays and Thursdays starting at 9:00am at the Johnson Creek Community Center.
+Classes sizes will be limited and all participants will be required to wear a face covering.

 QPR (Question, Persuade, and Refer) Gatekeeper Training for Suicide Prevention is a 1-2 hour educational program designed to teach lay and professional "gatekeepers" the warning signs of a suicide crisis and how to respond.
 Gatekeepers can include anyone who is strategically positioned to recognize and refer someone at risk of suicide (e.g., parents, friends, neighbors, teachers, coaches, caseworkers, police officers).
 The process follows three steps: (1) Question the individual's desire or intent regarding suicide, (2) Persuade the person to seek and accept help, and (3) Refer the person to appropriate resources.
 Trainees receive a QPR booklet and wallet card as a review and resource tool that includes local referral resources.
 This class is taught by a certified QPR Instructor and sponsored by Jefferson County Human Services and Fort HealthCare